emberjs/rfcs/text/0000-factoryFor.md

 Because many developers will simply re-write `_lookupFactory` to `factoryFor`, it is important to provide some aid and ensure they actually complete the migration completely (they they avoid setting state on the factory).
-A proxy wrapping the factory and raising assertions when any property besides `create` or `class` is accessed will be added in development.
+A proxy wrapping the return value of `factoryFor` and raising assertions when any property besides `create` or `class` is accessed will be added in development.

+Additionally, using `instanceof` on the result of `factoryFor` should be disallowed, causing an exception to be raised.

+A good rule of thumb is that, in development, using anything besides `class` or `create` on the return value of `factoryFor` should fail with a helpful message.

 ##### Releasing a polyfill